Don’t Go Yet! There’s More To It Than “No”!

 If you are in The North East, and this all sounds far too difficult, don’t worry.
 I am a telephone engineer based in Stockton on Tees.
-My charges are less than Openreach.
+My charges are lower than Openreach.

 Sadly, I can’t always offer remote customer service free of charge, and answer questions in the comments area below.
 However, If I do, please return the favour.
 Click here and leave some Facebook or Google feedback.

 I network with similar-minded independent experienced engineers across the UK.
 Many who are escapees from BT.
 I probably know someone somewhere that can help even if you are not local to me.
 Again, if you can help with some feedback, or a few words of thanks in a review on Google, that helps me to earn a living.